mahoney1/docs/commercial-paper-query-tutorial-meta.md

 draft: false

-excerpt: "Add Query functionality to the Commercial Paper Smart Contract with the IBM Blockchain VSCode Extension and render a full asset history in a browser-based application"
+excerpt: "Add Query functionality to the Commercial Paper Smart Contract with the IBM Blockchain VSCode Extension and render a full asset history in a browser-based UI application"

-meta_description: "Learn how to add Query functionality to the Commercial Paper Smart Contract with the IBM Blockchain VSCode Extension and then run the queries from client application."
+meta_description: "Learn how to add Query functionality to the Commercial Paper Smart Contract with the IBM Blockchain VSCode Extension and then execute the queries from client application, rendering them in Tabulator."

 meta_keywords: "commercial paper, queries, smart contract, IBM blockchain, IBM blockchain platform, VSCode extension, Hyperledger Fabric"

-last_updated: "2018-12-18"
+last_updated: "2019-01-08"

 primary_tag: "blockchain"